 Family therapy is particularly helpful for families that are trying to support a child who is questioning their sexual orientation or gender identity.
-It can also help in instances where a parent is taking steps to transition, and help is needed to navigate this process sensitively and effectively with regard to children and family structure.
+It can also help in instances where a parent is taking steps to transition, and guidance is needed to navigate this process sensitively and effectively with regard to children and family structure.

 Family therapy will aim to provide psycho-education, resources, and support in an affirming, respectful environment.